-There are at the last count nearly 600 known Passiflora species.
+There are at the last count over 600 known Passiflora species.
 Most are climbing vines but there are some species that are trees.
 Passiflora caerulea, the common passion flower shown above, is the most well known.

 Taxonomy or systematics is the classification of organisms based originally on their visible similarity.
 Its weakness is that organisms that look very similar may not be closely related.
 For example one non-poisonous species of snake may mimic another poisonous species.